 “These forests have been the subjects of campaigns by the forest advocacy community for decades for the purpose of protecting biodiversity like spotted owls, salmon, and other species.
 Now, they see these forests as giant carbon storehouses and argue that ‘forest defense is climate defense,’ and that makes sense,” Koberstein says.

-His forthcoming book with Jessica Applegate due out in February 2023, “Canopy of the Titans,” has plenty more to say about this and why the temperate rainforests of the Pacific Coast of North America are unique and important: the pair calls these forests the ‘Amazon of the North.’
+His latest book co-authored with Jessica Applegate, “Canopy of the Titans,” has plenty more to say about this and why the temperate rainforests of the Pacific Coast of North America are unique and important: the pair calls these forests the ‘Amazon of the North.’

 - Indigenous Shuar community in Ecuador wins decades-long battle to protect land